bolt/docs/docs/contenttypes/intro.md

 The `name` defines the name of the ContentType, and it should be a 'safe' version of the `name:` option below.
 Basically this means that it should be a lowercase version, without any special characters.
+Spaces should be replaced by hyphens.
 Like this:

 ```yaml
 pages: